axrp/axrp.github.io/_posts/2021-06-08-episode-8-assistance-games-dylan-hadfield-menell.markdown

 Thanks so much.
 It was a real pleasure to be here.

 **Daniel Filan:**
-And the listeners, I hope you'll join us again.
+And to the listeners, I hope you'll join us again.

 **Daniel Filan:**
 This episode is edited by Finan Adamson.
 The financial costs of making this episode are covered by a grant from the [Long Term Future Fund](https://funds.effectivealtruism.org/funds/far-future).
 To read a transcript of this episode, or to learn how to support the podcast, you can visit [axrp.net](https://axrp.net/).
 Finally, if you have any feedback about this podcast, you can email me at <feedback@axrp.net>.